eaglerainbow/covid19stats/stats/all_countries_est_downtozero.md

-# Estimated Time To Zero Actvive Cases By Country
+# Estimated Time To Zero Active Cases By Country

 The following table contains a ranking of countries
 * having more than 100 confirmed infections and